icflorescu/openshift-cartridge-mysql/README.md

 When you need a quick and unsofisticated solution to run your application with the latest MySQL version.

-## How to
+## Installing

 To install this cartridge in your existing OpenShift application, go to **"See the list of cartridges you can add"**, paste the URL below in **"Install your own cartridge"** textbox at the bottom of the page and click "Next".

     http://cartreflect-claytondev.rhcloud.com/github/icflorescu/openshift-cartridge-mysql

+## Setting up

-Once the cartridge is created and started, you can SSH into the gear and use `mysql` command like this:
+Once the cartridge is created and started, you can SSH into the database gear:

+    ssh gear-url

+...and connect to the server with `mysql` client like this:

     ${OPENSHIFT_DATA_DIR}.mysql/bin/mysql --socket=${TMP}mysql.sock -u root

-For instance, here's a one-liner to set up a root password and allow remote access:
+If you really need it, you can enable remote access for root like this (make sure to replace `secret` with a strong password):

-    ${OPENSHIFT_DATA_DIR}.mysql/bin/mysql --socket=${TMP}mysql.sock -u root -e "GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'secret-password' WITH GRANT OPTION; FLUSH PRIVILEGES;"
+    ${OPENSHIFT_DATA_DIR}.mysql/bin/mysql --socket=${TMP}mysql.sock -u root -e "GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'secret' WITH GRANT OPTION; FLUSH PRIVILEGES;"

 If you're using multiple gears, here's how you can find the MySQL gear SSH url:

     rhc app show application-name --gears

+Once you've enabled remote access, you can use MySQL Workbench or your favorite client to connect from your development machine.

 Use `DB_HOST` and `DB_PORT` environment variables to connect from an application running in the main web cartridge.
 For instance, here's how you'd do it in a Node.js application using [Knex.js](http://knexjs.org/):